-The loss of lease and is "Tabulla" of "I' is the loss of iniquage present in renuerche, and Linguist on The loss of language present in "Tehuelche," and "Linguist on Mission to Save Inuit Foss' Language Disappearing with the Ice, is important due to the death of a language being akin to the death of a culture.
-Stephen Pax Leonard, the researcher From "Linguist on Mission to Save Inuit Fossil Language Disappearing with the Tice," asserted that.
-"If their language dies, their with the Ice, "asserted that "If their language dies, their heritage and identity die with it."
-By extension, Dr. Alejandro Benetic realized this in "Tehuelche," and, realizing that he was witnessing the death of Tehvelche culture, he "listered harder than he'd ever listened to anything in his life." harder than he'd ever listened to anything in his life."
+The loss of language present in "Tehvelche," and "Linguist on Mission to Save Invit Fossil Language Disappearing with the Ice, is important due to the death of a language being akin to the death of a culture.
+Stephen Pax Leonard, the researcher from "Linguist on Mission to Save Invit Fossil Language Disappearing with the Ice," asserted that "IT their language dies, their heritage and identity die with it.
+By extension, Dr. Alejandro Benetti realized this in "Tehvelche," and, realizing that he was witnessing the death of Tehvelche culture, he "listored harder than hed over listered to anything in his life."